 Customers are not limited to buying electricity from utility counterparties.
 Grid owners must not discriminate between customers, so that, in principle, there are no obstacles to direct power purchase agreements.
 However, direct power purchase contracts with renewable energy producers are not yet commonly seen in the market.
 In the current market, renewable energy producers usually prefer to sell to direct marketing companies with a view to obtaining the market premium under the EEG.
 For customers, it is cheaper to buy electricity on the market.
-However, we expect that direct power purchase contracts will become of more interest in the future, once market prices rise, remuneration under the EEG decreases and the 20-year remuneration period ends for older renewable plants.
+However, direct power purchase contracts are starting to become of more interest and this will likely increase in the future, once market prices rise, remuneration under the EEG decreases and the 20-year remuneration period ends for older renewable plants.

-With regard to direct power purchase contracts, it is to be noted that certain levies will arise.
+Regarding direct power purchase contracts, certain levies will arise.
 Grid fees will be payable if the public grid is used.
-And on any supply to final consumers, the EEG surcharge will become payable if no exemption or reduction applies (eg, for energyintensive companies as defined in the law).
-This is also the case for onsite production if the operator of the generation plant and the customer are different entities, even within the same group of companies.
+And on any supply to final consumers, the EEG surcharge will become payable if no exemption or reduction applies (eg, for energy-intensive companies as defined in the law).
+This is also the case for on-site production if the operator of the generation plant and the customer are different entities, even within the same group of companies.
 In cases of production for self-consumption, the consumer of the energy must be the operator of the energy plant.
 This does not necessarily entail ownership, but the operator must bear the economic risks of the operation.
 In that case, the EEG surcharge is reduced by 60 per cent for energy from renewable sources and highly efficient combined heat and power plants.
-In certain cases, a full exemption applies, eg, if the consumer only uses energy from its own production and does not request EEG remuneration for any amounts of electricity that exceed his or her needs.
-The law has become more strict recently, with the aim of distributing the EEG surcharge, ie, the costs of renewable energy support, more evenly among electricity consumers.
+In certain cases, a full exemption applies, for example, if the consumer only uses energy from its own production and does not request EEG remuneration for any amounts of electricity that exceed his or her needs.
+The law has become more strict, intending to distribute the EEG surcharge (that is, the costs of renewable energy support) more evenly among electricity consumers.
 Some existing delivery relationships still benefit from grandfathering rules.